UltiRequiem/meta/readme.md

 ### Install Instructions

-Even if the user (_probably_) already knows, I want them to be able to copy-paste the command.
+Even if the user _probably_ already knows, I want them to be able to copy-paste the command.

-- If there isn't a install step, eg. Deno, just jump to the Example Usage section.
+- If there isn't a install step, eg. Deno, jump to the Example Usage section.

-- While if they are multiple ways, eg. Node.js, give support just for the more popular one.
+- While if they are multiple ways just show the most popular one.

 If is a CLI tool, always give binary options when possible.